contre95/gmail-2-mysql/README.md

 ```
 sqlalchemy.url = mysql://user:password@127.0.0.1/dbname
 ```
-Same applies for the SQLAlchemy ORM on the `database.py` file located on the root directory of the project.
+The same applies to the ORM.
+Edit the `database.py` file located on the root directory of the project.
 ```
 engine = create_engine('mysql+mysqldb://user:password@localhost:3306/dbname')
 ```